hamster and wood

 Wood Preparation and Treatment Techniques

-Proper preparation and treatment of wood are essential steps in creating a durable and safe wooden hamster cage.
+Proper preparation and wood treatment are essential steps in creating a durable and safe wooden hamster cage.

 The process begins with drying the wood thoroughly, a crucial step to prevent warping or rotting once the cage is in use.